stratusadv/dandy/docs/tutorials/caching.md

 The `@cache_to_memory` or `@cache_to_sqlite` decorator is used to cache the result of a function call.

+!!! warning

+    The caching system in Dandy is designed for performance and when it comes to cache keys it prioritizes speed.
+    In very complex situations Dandy may fail to generate a proper caching key which will prevent caching.
+    This is an extreme situation that will un likely affect most projects.

 ## Adding Caching

 Let's make ourselves a map and add `@cache_to_memory` to the `process` method.